LakeYang0818/VPINN/README.md

-# VPINN: Variational physics-informed neural net
+# VPINN: Variational Physics-Informed Neural Nets
 ### Daniel Boutros, Thomas Gaskin, Oscar de Wit

 A machine learning tool for solving weak non-linear PDEs, developed for the CMI core course project at the University of Cambridge.
-It is based on [work](https://doi.org/10.1016/j.cma.2020.113547) by Ehsan Kharazmi et al. Our code covers 1- and 2-dimensional domains, and includes several additional differential equations that can be solved.
+It is based on [work](https://doi.org/10.1016/j.cma.2020.113547) by Ehsan Kharazmi et al. Our code covers one- and two-dimensional domains, and includes several additional differential equations that can be solved.
 The model can be controlled from a config file.
-The code is implemented using [Pytorch](https://pytorch.org/tutorials/).
+The code is implemented using [Pytorch](https://pytorch.org/tutorials/) and is unit-tested.

 ### Required packages